 Proration can be based on the remaining days, partial months, full months, partial quarters, or full quarters.

-- Prorating based on days is the most fair option for both members and the association.
+Prorating based on days is the fairest option for both members and the association.

 Proration Calculation Example

 As an example, if members expire on 12/31, let's say that a new member joins on 7/1.
 Their dues are $200.

 If you prorate based on remaining...

 ...days, the member pays: ($200/365 days) * 183 number of days left in year = $100.27